Céline van Gerner: 2013—2016

-2016

-In 2016 van Gerner competed at the Stuttgart World Cup where she placed 6th.
-She later competed at the Dutch Championships where she placed second in the all-around.
-At the Olympic Qualifying Tournament in Heerenvee, she placed third and was added to the Olympic Team alongside Sanne Wevers, Lieke Wevers, Vera van Pol, Eythora Thorsdottir.
+In 2016, van Gerner competed at the Stuttgart World Cup where she placed sixth.
+She later competed at the 2016 Dutch Championships where she placed second in the all-around.
+At the Olympic Qualifying Tournament in Heerenvee, she placed third and was added to the Olympic Team alongside Sanne Wevers, Lieke Wevers, Vera van Pol, and Eythora Thorsdottir.
 The team placed seventh at the 2016 Olympics in Rio de Janeiro.
 Again she won the award for Sportswoman of the year for the Northeast KNGU.

-2018
+2018–2019

-In 2018 van Gerner competed at the Koper Cup Challenge where she won gold on the balance beam and silver on uneven bars, behind Barbora Mokošová.
-She later competed at the Dutch Championships where she won silver in the all-around and on balance beam and won gold on uneven bars.
+In 2018, van Gerner competed at the Koper Cup Challenge where she won gold on the balance beam and silver on uneven bars, behind Barbora Mokošová.
+She later competed at the 2018 Dutch Championships where she won silver in the all-around and on balance beam and won gold on uneven bars.
 Later she competed at the Heerenveen Friendly where the Netherlands won silver in the team competition.
 She was named to the team to compete at the 2018 European Championships.
 There she won bronze with the Netherlands in the team competition and placed fourth on the floor exercise.
 She made headlines during the floor exercise final due to wearing full cat make-up during her performance.
 In September it was announced that van Gerner would forgo competing at the 2018 World Championships and get surgery on her achilles tendon, which has been bothering her since 2016.
-In October FIG introduced a ban on theatrical make-up, citing van Gerner as the example.
+In October the FIG introduced a ban on theatrical make-up, citing van Gerner as the example.

-2019

-In May it was announced that van Gerner would compete at the European Games alongside Naomi Visser.
+In May of 2019, it was announced that van Gerner would compete at the 2019 European Games alongside Naomi Visser.
 The following month she pulled out after deciding she was still physically recovering from her surgery.
-She announced her retirement in August, stating that her heart was no longer fully in it.
+She announced her retirement in August 2019, stating that her heart was no longer fully in it.